ThomasArts/aetmodel/ThreatModel.md

     #signed_tx{tx = Tx, signatures = Signatures}.
 ```
 If somehow we provide 2 private keys with one valid and one broken, the valid key will appear in the log.

+Threat tree for threat vector (4): Information Disclosure.

+	(4.1) Disclosure of messages in a state channel.
+		(4.1.1) Adversary performs a MitM attack on the state channel to breach communication confidentiality and integrity;
+		(4.1.2) Forcing early arbitration to breach communication confidentiality;

 ### (5) Denial of service